chef-boneyard/chef-web-docs-2016/includes_server_firewalls_and_ports/includes_server_firewalls_and_ports_tiered_proposed.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

+..
+Anything listed as external=yes for tiered/ha, that firewall should be configured for those ports.
+..
+Anything listed as external=yes for standalone, that firewall should be configured for those ports.

 For back-end servers in a tiered |chef server| installation:

 .. list-table::